turnerdaniel/Label-Recognition/tests/README.md

 # Label Recognition Tests

-This test module is provided as part of the `LabelRecogniser` class and is designed to evaluate its performance in a variety of different scenarios.
+This test module is provided as part of the `LabelRecogniser` class and is designed to evaluate its performance in a variety of scenarios.

 ## Installation

 No installation necessary.
-The test module imports `LabelRecogniser` from the parent class when executed.
+The test module imports `LabelRecogniser` from the parent class when required.

 ## Usage

 The test module provides 2 test classes:

 * `LabelRecogniserTests` uses MATLAB's unit test framework to validate the software's functionality.
-* `LabelRecogniserVerfication` assesses the performance of the software on the dataset.
+* `LabelRecogniserVerification` assesses the performance of the software on the dataset.

 ### LabelRecogniserTests